 Memories of maritime adventures

-Across the Edge: Pushing the Limits across Oceans and Continents by Peter Clutterbuck
+Across the Edge, by Peter Clutterbuck

 The new memoir Across the Edge spans several decades of adventures sailing across oceans or crossing mountain ranges and continents.